-Rosemary Fennel Focaccia Recipe
+Homemade Rosemary Fennel Herb Focaccia Bread Recipe

 Do you find bread recipes intimidating?
 I hope not.
 I absolutely love making homemade bread.
 There are few things more rewarding and there’s nothing like the smell of a fresh baked loaf.

 Burying my hands in floury pillows of dough is still something that takes me to my happy place.
 This focaccia recipe is one of my favorites when I want a quick hit of bread-baking magic.
+Plus it is an instant way to make dinner extra special.
+Serve it with any of these high-protein dinner recipes.

 Focaccia Recipe Ingredients